khalilfazal/fake-speedtest/README.md

 # FakeSpeedtest

-TODO: Write a gem description
+Given custom stats, a fake speedtest image is created.
+A URL to the image is provided to stdout.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'fakeSpeedtest'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install fakeSpeedtest